gartenbergCH/gartenberg/README.md

 # Heroku

-you have to login to a heroku bash and setup the db and create the admin user as desbribed in the UNIX section
+you have to login to a heroku bash and setup the db and create the admin user as desbribed in the Linux section